davidyell/CakePHP-Proffer/docs/faq.md

 If you are experiencing any of these errors, here are your solutions.

 ### Unknown type "proffer.file"

+:warning: *Since Proffer 0.5.0 introduced configuring schema settings automatically, the following instructions are no longer needed when you use Proffer >= 0.5.*

 This has two primary causes.

 The first is that in your `config/boostrap.php` you might have forgotten to include the